 The HIMA algorithm comprises 3 steps.
 In Step 1, sure independent screening selects mediators with the strongest crude associations with the outcome, retaining the top [2n/log(n)] mediators (where n is the sample size) from a set of size p with the largest absolute values of regression coefficients.45 This is a useful initial step for scenarios where p>n.
 In our case, Step 1 allows for many more mediators to be considered than we have available.

-Step 2 produces MCP-regularized estimates of coefficients β1,…,βp for mediators M1,…,Mp in a model for the outcome that is adjusted for the exposure and covariates.46 In a model with deprivation as the exposure, threat is treated as one of the covariates, and vice-versa.
-Described in detail elsewhere,44 the MCP regularization procedure is preferable to other penalties because it can select the correct model with a probability tending towards one, whereas other regularization strategies (such as elastic net) are susceptible to bias.
+Step 2 produces MCP-regularized estimates of coefficients β1,…,βp for mediators M1,…,Mp in a model for the outcome that is adjusted for the exposure and covariates.46 Described in detail elsewhere,44 the MCP regularization procedure is preferable to other penalties because it can select the correct model with a probability tending towards one, whereas other regularization strategies (such as elastic net) are susceptible to bias.
 Mediators retained in this step have non-zero β coefficients.

 Step 3 assesses the joint statistical significance of indirect pathways through each retained mediator Mk, adjusted for all other retained mediators.
 For each Mk, a model is built with the deprivation and threat exposures, adjusted for early childhood characteristics.
 Significance of a given mediating pathway is assessed by the maximum of the p-values associated with the coefficient for the exposure in the mediator model (αk) and the MCP-regularized coefficient for the mediator in the outcome model (βk).
 Thus, only mediators that are significantly associated with both the exposure and outcome are retained.
 Indirect effects of the exposure on the outcome through each mediator Mk are constructed as the product of αk* βk.

 This statistical approach is made available by the ‘HIMA’ R package.
-For the purposes of this study, the ‘HIMA’ package code needed to be modified to accommodate multiply imputed data.
+For the purposes of this study, the ‘HIMA’ package code needed to be modified to accommodate multiple imputed data.
 All regression estimates were combined using Rubin’s rules – averaging the coefficient estimates across 20 replicates, and pooling variances by combining between-imputation and within-imputation uncertainty, as described here.
 Unadjusted and multiple testing-adjusted p-values were calculated based on pooled estimates.
-Due to the exploratory nature of this analysis, we retained mediators with joint 2-sided p-values <0.10, and we present significance based on unadjusted p-values and p-values adjusted for multiple testing using the Benjamini-Hochberg approach.
+Due to the exploratory nature of this analysis, we retained mediators with joint 2-sided p-values <0.10, and we present significance based on unadjusted p-values and p-values adjusted for multiple testing using the Benjamini-Hochberg approach based on.......

 We tested the robustness of our finding by dropping the Tanner stage and fear conditioning measures from the list of candidate mediators to assess any differences in findings when only task-based phenotypes are considered.